PortableApps64/PortableApps-ForMacOS64/README.md

  New website: https://Sveinbjorn.org/platypus<br/>
  GitHub: https://GitHub.com/sveinbjornt/Platypus<br/>
  <br/>
- Platypus (v5.3 & later version) seems to be able to generate 64bit-only app bundles,<br/>
+ Platypus (v5.3 & later version) seems to be able to generate 64bit-only compatible app bundles,<br/>
  but it does not (digitally) sign or provide option to sign the generated app bundle,<br/>
- so it seems only Admin level privileged user can use+run Platypus generated apps,<br/>
+ so it seems, only Admin level privileged user can use+run Platypus generated apps,<br/>
- in 64bit-only macOSX(Catalina & after...) and also in 64bit+32bit supported macOSX(Mojave & earlier...)
+ in 64bit-only macOSX(Catalina & macOSX after it) and also in 64bit+32bit supported macOSX(Mojave & macOSX before it)
 </dd></dl>
 </div><br/>